abhisharmab/abhisharmab.github.io/marginalia/_posts/2019-06-23-secrets-of-sand-hill-road.md

 ##### Why is it so important?
 It helps:
-* setup the right rewards structures for everyone,
+1.setup the right rewards structures for everyone,
-* inculcates a sense of urgency for progress and motivation,
+2.inculcates a sense of urgency for progress and motivation,
-* reduces tolerance towards complacency,
+3.reduces tolerance towards complacency,
-* establishes checks & balances in decision making,
+4.establishes checks & balances in decision making,
-* always helps the keep the long-term view in mind (very underrated).
+5.always helps the keep the long-term view in mind (very underrated).

-##### Margin notes
-In no particular order, notes from my margins:
+Finally, in no particular order, below are some important notes from my book margins:
-*

 Lastly, even if you are mildly curious as to why Silicon Valley seems to only talk in bizarre millions and billions of dollars (funding or exits), you should read it.